kotlin-hands-on/hands-on/Introduction to Coroutines/05_Concurrency.md

 }
 ```

-If we start each "contributors" request in a new coroutine,
+When you start each "contributors" request in a new coroutine,
-they all will be started asynchronously,
+all the requests are started asynchronously.
-so that a new request could be sent before the result for the previous one received:
+A new request can be sent before the result for the previous one received:

 ![](./assets/5-concurrency/Concurrency.png)